lmbneuron/D-LMBmap/tutorial/README.md

 For the Segmentation obtained in the Registration image (such as the soma mask obtained by soma detection and the axon mask obtained by the axon segmentation), you can click Action->Create heatmap and select the mask image with the corresponding name.
 A Heatmap image will be generated.

-For the combine button on the right side of the surface, you can view the displayed images by splicing them together in order.
+For the combine button on the right side of the inteface, you can view the displayed images by splicing them together in order.
 File->Export Video supports video export.

 ![img2.png](img/img11.png)